Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Given its natural deterioration, we really recommend you visit this place if you are in Australia.
 It’s unknown how much longer they would stand.
 Also, the surroundings are beautiful with high cliffs boarding the coast.
 Try to see them during summer, when the sky is clear and the wind slows down.
 In winter, you can find extremely windy conditions and bad weather.

 If you want to see a different perspective of the Twelve Apostles, helicopter rides depart from near the entrance.
-On a 20-minute fly, they will show you the place from up, a true show you don’t want to miss if you have the chance to pay it.
+On a 20-minute flight, they will show you the place from above, which is a true show you don’t want to miss if you have the chance to pay it.

 Wilson’s Promontory National Park